 A further consideration is the nature of the developmental social and economic history of a country or a region.
-Isolationalism, despotism and a feudalfamilia collectivism have largely shaped East Asian historical development22.
+Isolationalism, despotism and a feudalfamilia collectivism have largely shaped East Asian historical development.
 Hobson advances a bold, well supported and articulate view that historical accounts of the rise of Western civilisation are 'positively' framed and described in an ethnocentrically biased manner.
 He argues that Western imperialism and appropriation of Eastern resources including markets, land and labour have diminished the importance of Eastern culture and influence on world economic development.
 To advance his thesis, Hobson cites the importance of economic thinkers such as Max Weber who posed the question "what was it about the West that made its path to modern capitalism inevitable?
 And why was the East predestined for economic backwardness?"
 Weber's response to these questions is based on the following assumed foundations that:

 "the West was blessed with a unique set of rational institutions which were both liberal and growth permissive.
 The growth-permissive factors are striking for their presence in the West and for their absence in the East".

-23 and legal thinking.
+The existence of a 'unified civilisation with an absence of social power between groups and institutions' and a fusion of public and private realms has shaped E-Asia economic, social, political, cultural and legal thinking.
 The historical importance placed upon economics and trade development in the E-Asian region suggests differentiated ethnocentric biases keenly reflected in the regional social codes and norms, which are in turn reflected in inherent legal structures.
 Indeed, it is worth considering whether the perceived importance of legal structure may be overstated in relation to economic and capital market development, as legal structure may act more as an observed proxy for societal effects than in and of itself.